Frequently asked questions

 Open source denotes a software or a hardware for which the original source code and design are made freely available and may be redistributed and modified.
 Embedded system is a computer dedicated to performing a dedicated task.
 An example of an open-source embedded system is Arduino.
 You can find out more about Arduino from this link.

-You can also buy components, but NOT the Learning Manual, from local electronic shops or online through Cytron at www.cytron.io.
-Remember to register for a student account so you get free nationwide delivery.
-Remember to apply the discount code YMAKE23 for a 10% discount.
+If you would like to only purchase components for your project, you can source them from local electronic shops or online through Cytron at www.cytron.io.
+Remember to register for a student account to get free nationwide delivery!

 You can purchase components from our partner’s online store at www.cytron.io.
 Remember to register for a student account to get free nationwide delivery.